catallog/django-jsonschema-form/README.md

 The core component is basicaly a django widget that receives a jsonschema and renders a form fragment.
 It uses the [JSON Editor](https://github.com/jdorn/json-editor) js library to actually render this fragment.

-In practice you only have to override the admin widget like the snipet bellow.
+In practice you only have to override the admin widget like the snippet bellow.

 ``` python